boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/oracle.md

 # Oracle

 [Oracle Database](https://www.oracle.com/database/) is a relational database management system (RDBMS) from Oracle Corporation.
 This article provides a complete overview of the Oracle database, including features, history, and editions.
-Before discussing Oracle, let's first understand the basics of a database.
+Before discussing Oracle, let’s first understand the basics of a database.

 ## Connection Properties

-In a YAML file, the `config` section contains the following properties:
+The `config` section in a YAML file includes the following properties:

 ```yaml
 Connectorname: Oracle